CpS-209-Team3/Project/README.md

 This project is in development to fulfill project requirements for Cps 209.

 # Instructions
 Begin the game by starting a new game, and choosing a difficulty level (easy, medium, hard).
-Once the game is started begin
+Once the game is started you use the left, right, up, down arrows to move around, and space to shoot.
+Make it through waves of enemies to victory.

 # Work Completed
+* Serialization
+* Game title Screen
+* High score implemnation

 # Known Issues
+* Game screen is also the main screen
 # Recording

 # Expenses